creativewave/animate/README.md

 - `setProperty`: to set the animated value as a property of `Element`
 - `setAttribute`: to set the animated value as an attribute on `Element`

-`value` can be an `Array` in object-form keyframes, to get a shorter syntax:
+An `Array` can be used for `value` in object-form keyframes, to use a shorter syntax:

 ```js
 const keyframes1 = {